Do you want to know all the Python version installed on your system?

 You can get the author’s email.
 You can reach out to the author for any specific query related to the Python package.

-If you are using python code for commercial purpose, knowing package’s license is important.
+If you are using python code for commercial purpose, knowing the package’s license is important.

 You can use pip commands with grep command to search for any specific module installed on your system.

 pip list | grep getopt

-For an instance, you can also list out all installed modules with the suffix “re” in the module name.
+For instance, you can also list out all installed modules with the suffix “re” in the module name.

 pip list | grep re